Chamber structure of modular curves $X_{1}(N)$

 \section{Statement of main results}

-Connected components of strata of meromorphic differentials have already been classified by Boissy in \cite{Bo}.
+Connected components of strata of meromorphic differentials were classified by Boissy in \cite{Bo}.
 Two flat surfaces of $\mathcal{H}(a,-a)$ belong to the same connected component if and only if they have the same rotation number.
-The rotation number of a flat surface $X$ of $\mathcal{H}(a,-a)$ is $rot(X)=gcd(a,ind(\beta),ind(\gamma)$ where $\beta$ and $\gamma$ are simple loops forming an homology basis.
-There is exactly one connected component $\mathcal{C}_{d}^{a}$ for every integer divisor $d$ of $a$ except $a$ itself.
+The rotation number is defined in terms of indices of loops in the surface.